Pumpkin Patches in the Greater Sacramento Area [Interactive Map]

 The Pumpkin Farm

 What better place to get your pumpkins than a place called The Pumpkin Farm?
-For 42 years, this local farm has been a popular destination for several family friendly attractions, including a haunted barn, farm zoo, hay rides, a jumping castle, tower slides, a corn maze, and more.
+For over 40 years, this local farm has been a popular destination for several family friendly attractions, including a haunted barn, farm zoo, hay rides, a jumping castle, tower slides, a corn maze, and more.

 Photo Courtesy of Rainbow Orchards